 Like spray foam, blown-in insulation (sometimes called loose-fill insulation) has to use specific insulation technology.
 A full-coverage coating of uniformly thick insulation is applied to an area by an insulation contractor using cutting-edge blower technology.

-For blown-in insulation applications, three distinct materials are available, and each one has some degree of eco-friendliness:
+For blown-in insulation applications, three distinct materials are available, each offering unique pros and cons.
+These include fiberglass, mineral wool, and cellulose, with fiberglass being the most popular due to its fire retardant properties, and each one has some degree of eco-friendliness:

 - Fiberglass, the most popular insulating product on the market, is frequently made from 40–60% recycled glass.

 - The usage of mineral wool in insulation is declining, and it is no longer as popular as it once was.
 Repurposed rock or slag from industrial processes is usually used to make it.

 - Tiny paper fibers, generally recycled newspaper, are used to make cellulose.
 Although cellulose insulation performs similarly to fiberglass insulation in terms of efficiency, installing it is messy.